Low-energy photoexcitations inside the Mott gap in doped Hubbard and t-J ladders: Two-leg Hubbard model

 \section{Two-leg Hubbard model}

 Figure~\ref{Fig1}(a) shows the real part of the optical conductivity before pump, $\mathrm{Re}\,\sigma(\omega,\tau = -10)$, for the $x_\mathrm{h} = 1/8$ hole-doped two-leg Hubbard ladder with $L = 16 \times 2$ and $U = 10$~\cite{Shinjo2025}.
 For comparison, the result at half filling ($x_\mathrm{h} = 0$) is shown as a black dashed line, where absorption across the Mott gap appears above $\omega = 6$.
 Upon hole doping, the spectral weight above the Mott gap is reduced and shifts to higher energies, while a low-energy Drude-like excitation emerges.
 In the present $L = 16 \times 2$ system, a near-zero-energy excitation is observed, in contrast to smaller systems such as $L = 6 \times 2$~\cite{Fukaya2015,Hashimoto2016,Shao2019}, where the excitation emerges at finite energy due to finite-size effects.
-In addition to the Drude peak at $\omega = 0$, additional small weight seems to exist around $\omega \sim 1$ to 2.
+In addition to the Drude peak at $\omega = 0$, an additional small weight seems to exist around $\omega \sim 1$ to 2.
+The small weight becomes evident when a smaller value of $\gamma = 0.1$ is used, as shown in the inset of Fig.~\ref{Fig1}(c).
 This weight cannot be attributed to boundary effects from the open boundary condition along the leg direction, as a periodic $L = 12 \times 2$ system with $x_\mathrm{h} = 1/6$ also exhibits a similar feature in the same energy range (not shown).
-The additional weight corresponding to mid-infrared absorption in cuprates is also evident in the four-leg $t$-$J$ model and will be discussed in Sec.~\ref{Sec4}.
+The additional weight corresponding to mid-IR absorption in cuprates is also evident in the four-leg $t$-$J$ model and will be discussed in Sec.~\ref{Sec4}.

 We apply pump pulses $A_\mathrm{pump}(t)$, as shown in the inset of Fig.~\ref{Fig1}(a), to the $L = 16 \times 2$ cluster.
 In the following, we consider three cases of pump pulses: $\Omega = 0$ and $\Omega = 1$ with $A_0 = 0.5$, and $\Omega = 0$ with $A_0 = 1.43$.
 The value $A_0 = 1.43$ is chosen such that the maximum amplitude of the electric field $E_\mathrm{pump}(t) = -\partial_t A_\mathrm{pump}(t)$ for $\Omega = 0$ matches that of the $\Omega = 1$ pulse with $A_0 = 0.5$.
 In other words, we prepare pump pulses with identical electric field amplitude but different $\Omega$ values, $\Omega=0$ and 1.